Our Canada, Our Story

 Matinee at 2:00pm

 Lobby opens 60-minutes prior to the performance.

 Our Canada, Our Story weaves together the narratives of Calgarians deeply impacted by racism.
-The production is a daring, honest study in resilience.
-At times surreal, at times difficult, a cast of both youthful and seasoned storytellers conjures an alchemizing magic: dramatized accounts of real life events transform pain into action, adversity into self-awareness.
-The show challenges myths, labels and stereotypes.
+The production is a daring, honest portrayal of resistance and resilience.
+At times surreal, at times difficult, a cast of both youthful and seasoned storytellers conjures an alchemizing magic: dramatized accounts of real-life events transform pain into action, adversity into self-awareness.
+The show challenges myths, labels and stereotypes of racialized youth.
 The candor of youth creators and adult performers provides a compassionate look at those deemed ‘the other.’
-Together they ask the question, “in the age of ‘Politicians in Black Face’ and our Polarized Neighbours to the South – what does Canada’s Mosaic really mean?”
+Together they ask the question “what does Canada’s Mosaic really mean?”